 The stomping overhead sounded again, and just as abruptly stopped, as if someone disengaged from exercise equipment.
 Perhaps this was rehabilitation therapy involving the invalid boarder.

 The foyer lamp was turned off just when a door creaked upstairs.
 The whine of floorboards told Aiden someone snuck his way.
 He retreated into deeper shadow, and was flabbergasted to see the muddy outline of a nude woman emerge at the stair rail above.
-She peered down into the foyer, but it was doubtful she saw him.
+She peered down into the foyer, but it was doubtful he was seen.

-This was not his sister—Miranda would have recognized his voice.
+This was not his sister.
 It was another woman who gained access to the house with the spare key while his sister was out.
 The “invalid” boarder apparently had a lover.

 The woman slowly melted from view and, shrinking from the compromising details, Aiden sought a hasty exit.
 The idea his childhood home was invaded by strangers added to his insecurity.
 There could be no going home, even in the rudimentary sense; and not simply because the spare house key had been disturbed.